bootchk/BQ25570PowerSupply/readme.md

 At 50uA current, the filter caps discharge in less than a millisecond.
 Thus voltage on the MSP Vcc pin quickly drops below MSP Vbor of 0.1V.

-In this condition, the other requirement is to stay in this condition for time tBOR_safe.
+The other requirement is to stay in this condition (Vcc less than 0.1V) for time tBOR_safe.
 Since voltage on the supercap is at level VBAT_OK (2.0V) the voltage must rise to level VBAT_OK_HYST (2.1V) before the BQ raises Vbat_ok again and enables the LDO.